 Expanders for teeth will create more space for the teeth to grow in correctly and give them the smile they deserve.

-No, the expander will stay in during the expansion procedure and for a three-month stabilization period following the expansion.
-Most patients will have the expander in place for four to six months.
+No, the orthodontic expander will stay in during the expansion procedure and for a three-month stabilization period following the expansion.
+Most patients will have the palate expander in place for four to six months.

 Yes, however, it typically takes 24-48 hours to become comfortable with your new expander.

-While the placement of the expander will be uncomfortable, the actual turning of the screw should not hurt.
-If the expander ever causes pain when it is turned, immediately stop turning and notify the office.
+While the placement of the palate expander will be uncomfortable, the actual turning of the screw should not hurt.
+If the expander ever causes pain when it is turned, immediately stop turning and contact our office.

-6. What should I expect to see with my
+What should I expect to see with my expansion appliance?

 In older patients, spacing of the front teeth is possible, but it is rarely seen.
 If spacing does occur, it is usually only 1-2mm.
 Sometimes the side teeth (where the expander connects) will tip outward toward the cheek.

 Most expansion cases are “over-treated”.
 This is to allow for relapse after the expander is removed.
-Relapse is a fact of orthodontic life, and our experience shows the best way to treat and deal with relapse is to overcorrect. result of overcorrection, the upper teeth may have the appearance of being “too wide” immediately following the expansion procedure.
+Relapse is a fact of orthodontic life, and our experience shows the best way to treat and deal with relapse is to over-correct.
+Because of over-correction, the upper teeth may have the appearance of being “too wide” immediately following the expansion procedure.
 Please do not be alarmed as this is a temporary condition.

 As previously noted, if the expander is turned too quickly, excessive pressure can result, which may cause pain or discomfort.

-8. What should I do if it hurts?
+What should I do if I’m having palatal expander pain?

-- If the pain/pressure does not resolve within an hour, try taking a turn off the appliance.
+2. If the pain or pressure does not resolve within an hour, try taking a turn off the appliance.
 This is done by inserting the key in the back of the appliance and turning forward.
 If done properly, this will almost always resolve the pain.

-- Call the office for an appointment to evaluate the expander before placing any additional turns.
+3. Call one of our four office locations for an appointment to evaluate the palatal expander before placing any additional turns.